How to switch business energy suppliers

 • Your MPAN (electricity) or MPRN (gas) numbers

-If you can’t find everything, don’t worry, as your supplier might be able to help you out.
+If you can’t find everything, don’t worry.
+Just get in touch with your supplier and they should be able to help you out.

-Unlike domestic energy, business energy tarrifs are based on how much you use, and your kind of business.
-The larger your business, the more chance you have of negotiating better rates.
+Unlike domestic energy (for your home), business energy tariffs are based on how much you use, and what kind of business you have.
+The bigger your business, the more chance you have of negotiating better rates.

-It’s important to shop around, and to get quotes from multiple suppliers.
-When comparing, it’s important to think about:
+It’s important to shop around and get quotes from a few suppliers.
+When comparing, think about:

 • Unit rates for gas and electricity